jgaa/k8deployer/doc/reference.md

 number of copies of the data, based on `db.replicas`.
 If `db.replicas` is 1, the expression will return 1.
 Else, if `db.replicas` > 1, it will return 2.

 You may notice that the default value `1` in `${db.replicas,1}` is repeated twice in the example above.
-The reason is that this expression don't declares the variable; it *refers* to it, and it provides a default value in case the variable is unset.
+The reason is that this expression don't declare the variable; it *refers* to it, and it provides a default value in case the variable is unset.
 There is currently no way to declare a variable in the yaml file.